 So in contrast to Rory, my experience is that many firms didn’t mind muddling through with low quality and inconsistent processes because although improving ITAM process maturity might bring some benefits, it can also be quite expensive.

-The moral of this story is that organisations’ needs and desires with regard to process improvement occur on a spectrum ranging from operating very ad hoc processes even though these are likely to produce poor quality, inconsistent results, through to absolutely top notch, tightly change-controlled processes that produce exactly the same high quality output time and time again.
+The moral of this story is that organisations’ needs and desires with regard to process improvement occur on a spectrum ranging from operating very ad hoc processes despite the potential poor quality, inconsistent results, through to absolutely top notch, tightly change-controlled processes that produce exactly the same high quality output time and time again.

 The question everyone who operates or owns ITAM processes is should be asking themselves is: where do my processes need to be on this maturity spectrum?